-5. Continue Monitoring Programs.
+5. Continue Monitoring Programs and Research

 Continue the Citizens' Water Quality Monitoring Program in concert with the TMDL Monitoring and Compliance protocols being developed by MassDEP/MEP/Alliance.
 Provide regular data reports, and detailed statistical analysis of trends every five years.
+(3.2)

 Address needs for eelgrass and benthic monitoring and reporting, in concert with the TMDL Monitoring and Compliance protocols being developed by MassDEP/MEP/Alliance.
+(3.2)

-Continue to monitor tide levels and changes in the Nauset barrier beach and inlet system.
+Continue to monitor tide levels and changes in the Nauset barrier beach and inlet configuration.
+(7.6.3)

 Continue aerial flyovers of the entire Pleasant Bay system every five years, or more frequently as needed, and use aerial data to support other monitoring and management activities.
+(7.6.5)

 Support ongoing monitoring of water quality conditions in freshwater ponds in the ACEC and in the Pleasant Bay watershed.
+(4.11)

 Support on-going collection of bacterial water quality data at established locations throughout the Bay.
+(5.7.2)

-Continue to support research and monitoring efforts designed to deepen knowledge about intertidal and subtidal habitats.
+Continue to support research and monitoring efforts designed to deepen knowledge about intertidal and sub-tidal habitats.
+(3.8.4)